openstax/napkin-notes/kevin/160921_biglearnApis/api_usage.md

 `Tutor` must create at least one `ecosystem` before creating any `courses`.

-The request and response schemas describe the HTTP request JSON payloads in detail, but an overview is provided below as a convenience.

 An `ecosystem` consists of:
 * an `ecosystem uuid` that identifies the given `ecosystem`
 * a `book` attribute describing: